floragunncom/search-guard-docs/ldap.md

 userroleattribute: myattribute
 ```

-Search Guard then issues the substituted query against the configured role subtree:
+Search Guard then issues the substituted query against the configured role subtree.
+The whole subtree underneath `rolebase` will be searched.

 ```
 rolebase: 'ou=groups,dc=example,dc=com'